 I remember when we were in Tokyo we recorded a live TV Show and he said that the bass was the instrument he would like to play, right away I said: “thank god he plays the cello otherwise I wouldn’t be here!”

-AR: Thanks Nilson and Felipe for taking the time, I’m sure the Paris workshops will be great and hopefully we’ll get to see your Brazilian Voyage project here on stage in Europe in the near future.
+AR: Thanks Nilson for taking the time, I’m sure the Ghent workshops will be great and hopefully we’ll get to see your Brazilian Voyage project here on stage in Europe in the near future.

-If you’re looking to spend a week immersing yourself in Brazilian music the Samba Meets Jazz workshops will take place from April 16 to 21 at Studio Bleu in Paris France.
+If you’re looking to spend a week immersing yourself in Brazilian music the Samba Meets Jazz workshops will take place from April 17 to 21 at the Paulishuis in the Belgium city of Ghent.
 Special rates have been set for European participants and college students, educators and working musicians are eligible for discounts.